 Today a lot has changed but I still love the creativity and thoughtfulness that comes from making festive Christmas decorations from recycled materials.
 I hope these creative ideas inspire a few new projects for you during the most wonderful time of the year

 There are few things as nostalgic as making paper snowflakes by the fire and drinking hot chocolate while it snows outside.
 It’s such a classic, magical moment of a Christmas craft that never gets old.
 That’s why this year since we’re all spending even more time indoors than usual, I thought it would be fun to get a little bit creative and try a new version of paper snowflakes…. from recycled toilet paper rolls.

 What better way to send 2020 off right?

 For this little holiday craft, you really don’t need many supplies.
 You’ll be surprised to see just how far a single toilet paper roll can go towards making one of these intricate-looking snowflake crafts.

-My five year old absolutely loved this craft and I was impressed at how beautiful her little snowflake turned out.
+My five year old absolutely loved this craft as a christmas ornaments craft and I was impressed at how beautiful her little snowflake turned out.